 - Highlights risk in major industries and countries around the world

-- Provides a reliable, fact-based assessment of financial risk, updated daily
+- Each day provides a reliable, fact-based assessment of financial risk

 The index is based on the same underlying methodology as our 96% accurate proprietary FRISK® score, which is calculated using crowdsourcing, current financial statements, stock market volatility, market capitalization and when available, bond agency ratings from Moody’s and Fitch.